 It still remains under Canadian criminal law and in the criminal code that people should use no more force than necessary to defend themselves.
 An act of self-defence is only legal if it is reasonable to perceive that using force is the only option to protect themselves or another person against the threat of force being made.
 This element of self‑defence considers the accused’s state of mind and the perception of events that led them to act.
 According to the Supreme Court of Canada, the accused’s actual belief must be held “on reasonable grounds.”
 The Court considers what a reasonable person with the characteristics and experiences of the accused would do.

 The challenge with the concept of reasonable use of force is that there is no list of examples or circumstance that outline precisely what reasonable force entails.
 Different individuals with different types of training may have different expectations of what constitutes a threat and a reasonable response.

-To support reasonable in the circumstances your criminal defence lawyer will attempt to show that given your situation, circumstances, and experience, your actions satisfy self-defence.
+To support reasonable in the circumstances your criminal defence lawyer will attempt to show that given your situation, circumstances, and experience, your actions satisfy self-defense.
 And that the force used was necessary for protection against the perceived threat.

 Defence of self is most people’s first thought when it comes to self-defence.
 This is where self-defence is used to protect one’s own body.
 More common examples of this include protection against physical or sexual assault.
-Self-defence may also apply in defence of another, often a family member or friend.
+Self-defense may also apply in defence of another, often a family member or friend.

 - To prevent rape.